-Walmart gets a million dollar ‘rollback’ but still pays out $410,000 in damages for terminated employee
+Walmart gets a million dollar ‘rollback’ but still pays out $410,000 in damages for terminated employee.
+These are unprecedented damages in employment matters.

 The employment law sphere has seen a range of cases wherein the court has been noted for awarding damages which are “unprecedented”, notably in the cases of Fair v.
 Hamilton-Wentworth District School Board O.H.R.T.D.
 No. 420 (extensive damages for lost wages and general damages for a combined sum of $449,283.89 and The City of Calgary v Canadian Union of Public Employees, Local 38 A.G.A.A.
 No. 47 (damages for lost income, general and special damages amounting to $869,022).